Nightdev-is-an-dev/Optidium.github.io/README.md

 # Archival
 This project was never completed.
-I don't know what I wan to do with the website and it will be takendown cuz I can't provide mod folders some mods are from curse forge some are from modrith.
+I don't know what I want to do with the website and it will be takendown cuz I can't provide mod folders some mods are from curseforge some are from modrith.
 I don't want to work on this website if you want you can use this website as a base template
 # Optidium
 Optidium is a mod pack to include all the optifine feature in sodium by caffeine mc
 # To visit the site